IdoSpringer/ERGO/README.md

 `git clone https://github.com/IdoSpringer/ERGO`.
 It should take a few seconds.

 ### Model Training
+Training a model should take about an hour.
 All runs use the main ERGO.py file.

 For training the ERGO model, run: